Marcel2408/haufe-challenge/README.md

 Use [redux-thunk](https://www.npmjs.com/package/redux-thunk) as a middleware to dispatch async actions.
 Use [redux-logger](https://www.npmjs.com/package/redux-logger) as a middleware to keep track of state changes during development.

+Use [commitizen](https://www.npmjs.com/package/commitizen) to keep clean an well structured commits.

 I decided to create a HOC 'requireAuth' to make sure that only the logged users are able to acess the list of characters.

 ### Server